Table of Contents

 - Leaves minimal traces on your computer

-- Best protection against targeted surveillance
+- Best protection against targeted surveillance, arguably the most secure browser available.

 Best for: Situations where you need serious privacy or anonymity, like researching sensitive topics or avoiding targeted ads.
+Often considered the best browser for privacy in high-risk scenarios.

 Quick tip: Tor is slower than regular browsers by design - it’s routing your traffic through multiple servers to protect your privacy.

-Taking Action: Your 3-Step Privacy Plan
+Taking Action: Your 3-Step Browser Privacy Plan

 Step 1: Install a Privacy-Respecting Browser